German leaders meet as some halt AstraZeneca for under-60s

-BERLIN (AP) — Several German regions again suspended AstraZeneca shots on Tuesday for people under 60 after new reports of unusual blood clots, prompting Chancellor Angela Merkel to call an urgent meeting about the continued use of the coronavirus vaccine.
+BERLIN (AP) — German Chancellor Angela Merkel held a crisis meeting Thursday with state governors amid fresh concern over unusual blood clots reported in people who received AstraZeneca's coronavirus vaccine.

+Several German regions suspended use of the shots in people under 60, and the country's independent vaccine expert panel recommended restricting them to people above that age after reviewing the latest data on the rare side-effects released by Germany's medical regulator.

-The news is the latest blow to the vaccine, which is critical to Europe’s immunization campaign and a linchpin in the global strategy to get shots to poorer countries.
+The news is a further blow to the vaccine, which is critical to Europe’s immunization campaign and a linchpin in the global strategy to get shots to poorer countries.
 It comes less than two weeks after the EU drug regulator said the vaccine does not increase the overall incidence of blood clots following a similar scare.
-The European Medicines Agency said at the time that the benefits of vaccination outweigh the risk, but it could not rule out a link between the shot and some unusual kinds of clots and recommended adding a warning about possible rare side effects.
+The European Medicines Agency said at the time that the benefits of vaccination outweigh the risk, but it could not rule out a link between the shot and some unusual kinds of clots and recommended adding a warning about possible rare side-effects.

 Authorities in Berlin, Munich, Brandenburg state and the country's biggest state, North Rhine-Westphalia, made the decision to temporarily halt vaccinations for younger people after the country’s medical regulator said it had received additional reports of an unusual form of blood clot in the head, known as sinus vein thrombosis, in recent recipients of the AstraZeneca vaccine.
 All together, those areas are home to almost a third of the German population.